Heterogeneous Directed Hypergraph Neural Network over abstract syntax tree (AST) for Code Classification

-\begin{itemize} \item We propose an HDHG to depict AST. \item We propose an HDHGN to generate vector representations for code classification. \item We assess our model on public datasets and compare it with previous SOTA AST-based and graph-based methods. \end{itemize}
+The main contributions of this paper are: \begin{itemize} \item We propose an HDHG to depict AST. \item We propose an HDHGN to generate vector representations for code classification. \item We assess our model on public datasets and compare it with previous state-of-the-art (SOTA) AST-based and GNN-based methods. \end{itemize}